Journal more and journal systematically

 With question prompts coming from cognitive behavioral therapy,

-I’ve been frequently able to direct my thinking to more logical, less catastrophized, and less distorted ends, rather than being merely subject to them.
+I’ve been frequently able to direct my thinking to more logical, less catastrophized, and less distorted ends, rather than being merely subject to them. - increased comfort from always being able to talk with oneself

 especially when one cannot talk with others in the moment.